A safe Louisiana visit

 - Remember to keep your distance, sneeze into your elbow and wipe your hands with hand sanitiser at the sanitiser dispensers set up all over the museum.

-- The authorities require everyone moving around in the museum café area to wear a face mask or visor.
-Once you have sat down at a table you are free to take the face mask off.
+- The authorities require everyone moving around in the museum café area to wear face coverings or visor.
+Once you have sat down at a table you are free to take the face covering off.
 A few people are exempted from using a face mask.
 Read more here.

 For all our events in the Concert Hall – e.g. Louisiana Live and concerts – we have halved the number of seats, and introduced a ticket system so we can ensure that our guests sit at safe distances.
 The seats are numbered and we cannot as before offer off-chance queuing to our events.